In this guide, you’ll learn:

 When an IoT company can use Electron to develop what’s now one of the most popular image-writing apps in its spare time, there are really no limits to what professional Electron developers can achieve.

-Electron development is suitable for all kinds of apps, which is why Slack, Etcher, Visual Studio Code, Atom, Tusk, Skype, and many other popular apps are built with this increasingly popular open-source framework allows developers to build cross-platform desktop apps with web technologies.
+Electron development is suitable for all kinds of apps.
+That is why Slack, Etcher, Visual Studio Code, Atom, Tusk, Skype, and many other popular apps are built with this open-source framework.